VibinRam/DP2/Notes/Paper reading/Laurent Clustering SDSS_IV eBOSS.md

 - From the [paper](https://ui.adsabs.harvard.edu/abs/2017JCAP...07..017L/abstract)

+### Questions
+- Are they not finding the completeness of the selection process from target to observed? not targeting process itself!!

 ### Introduction
 - Influence of baryons on galaxy clustering.
 - Baryon driver fluctuation in matter power spectrum as a standard ruler.